LEQEMBI- lecanemab injection, solution LECANEMAB AUTOINJECTOR- lecanemab-irmb injection, solution

 • see “What is the most important information I should know about LEQEMBI?”

 • serious allergic reactions.
-Swelling of the face, lips, mouth, or tongue, hives, or difficulty breathing have happened during a LEQEMBI infusion.
+Swelling of the face, lips, mouth, or tongue, hives, or difficulty breathing have happened during treatment with LEQEMBI.
 Tell your healthcare provider if you have any symptoms of a serious allergic reaction during or after LEQEMBI infusion.

 • infusion-related reactions.
-Infusion-related reactions are a common side effect which can be serious.
-Tell your healthcare provider right away if you get these symptoms during an infusion of LEQEMBI:
+Infusion-related reactions are a common side effect with LEQEMBI injection into a vein (intravenously), which can be serious.
+You will receive your infusion at a healthcare facility.
+If a serious infusion reaction happens while you are receiving LEQEMBI, your infusion may be stopped.
+Serious infusion reactions can also occur after completion of the infusion.
+Tell your healthcare provider right away if you get these symptoms during an infusion or after completion of the LEQEMBI infusion:

 If you have an infusion-related reaction, your healthcare provider may give you medicines before your LEQEMBI infusions to decrease your chance of having an infusion-related reaction.
 These medicines may include antihistamines, anti-inflammatory medicines, or steroids.